CaterinaBi/aicore-hangman/README.md

         print(f"The mistery word has {self.num_letters} characters")
         print(f"{self.word_guessed}")
 ```
+`word` is an attribute of the string type assigned to a word chosen randomly by the machine from `word_list`, a list that contains the following 6 elements: `['apple', 'banana', 'orange', 'pear', 'strawberry', 'watermelon']`.
+For this random selection to be possible, I imported the `random` package. `word_guessed` is a list attribute that contains as many `'_'` strings as there are characters in the randomly picked word; for this, I decided to use the `len()` string method. `num_letters` stores the number of *unique* letters in the word that have not been guessed yet as an integer.
+To do so, I first converted `word` into a list type using the `list()` method, and then used `len()` on the unique *unique* letters within it, which I singled out using the `set()` method.
+Finally, I initialised `num_lives`, the number of lives left, as an integer set later in the program as 5, and `list_letters` as a list to which all letters tried by the user are appended during the game.

-To check whether the `` method worked, ``was called within the `play_game()` function, which initialised the messages seen in the introdution, which I repeat below.
+To check whether the `__init__` method worked, `__init__(word_list)` was called within the `play_game()` function, thus initialising the messages seen in the introduction, which I repeat below.

 <p align="center">
 <img src="images/opening_message.png" alt="This is an image of the messages that are printed upon initialisation of the program" width="400" height="80" />